-If data are missing (4 weekly values and one monthly value), calculate the yearly mean concentration in the sample solution based on the available data.
+If data are missing (\leq 4 weekly values and one monthly value), use the yearly mean concentration in the sample solution based on the available data to interpolate missing data.
 The yearly deposition is estimated by multiplying the yearly mean concentration with the annual sample volume.
 A separate measurement of precipitation amount is valuable when wet deposition, throughfall or stemflow samples are missing.
 Some conclusions may be drawn as to the missing volume for one period in relation to the total annual volume.
-If there are large seasonal variations in pollution concentrations, a more "true" annual mean may be obtained if the weekly or monthly value missing is extrapolated with consideration to season.
-In this extrapolation, the seasonal variation of results from a near-by plot and its normal covariation with the plot of interest is used.
+If there are large seasonal variations in pollution concentrations, a more "true" annual mean may be obtained if the weekly or monthly value missing is interpolated with consideration to season.
+In this interpolation, the seasonal variation of results from a near-by plot and its normal covariation with the plot of interest is used.